olexamatej/olexamatej.github.io/index.md

-I kinda like cybersecurity 🕵️
+I’m a student at **Brno University of Technology**, and I like cybersecurity 🕵️.

 ## CTF writeups 🚩
 Here are some of my CTF solutions and writeups 🔥✍️: